Updated September 20, 2021

 Vaccinating everyone in Fairfax County will require a tremendous amount of human resourcing and we have a specific need for vaccinators—nurses, pharmacists, pharmacy techs, physician assistants and nurse practitioners etc. Physician volunteers are also needed.
-There are two ways you can help:
+Providers interested in administering COVID-19 Vaccines have two options.

 The Virginia Department of Health received more than 4,800 Provider Intent forms.
 They are working through the backlog.